shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 Then there are some others that are higher level languages such as python.
 There are languages that have developed communities like `R` for data science.
 For years scientific computing was dominated by `Fortran` and `MATLAB`.
 There are many more examples but what they show is that there is rarely a language that does everything well.

-For example, `python` is easy to learn and can do almost anything, but the trade of here is that it is an interpreted language and this makes it slow in comparison to `Java` and `C` which are compiled.
+For example, `python` is easy to learn and can do almost anything, but the trade off here is that it is an interpreted language and this makes it slow in comparison to `Java` and `C` which are compiled.
-However, it's ease of use has made it a star in recent years it the recent explosion in data science and AI has seen python's popularity soar.
+However, it's ease of use has made it a star in recent years and the recent explosion in data science and AI has seen python's popularity soar.

 If you have come from a scientific or academic background, then you will probably have spent many years using MATLAB as it was (and still is) a staple of many science and engineering undergraduate courses.
-And once you learn something you tend to keep using it because of familiarity: the devil you know is better than one don't!
+And once you learn something you tend to keep using it because of familiarity: the devil you know is better than the one you don't!

 I fall into this last category, I learned off MATLAB as an undergraduate but couldn't understand why we were being though something like this - who would ever need it.
-Roll on a few years into my Ph.D. and the first thing i did most days after switching on my computer was to open MATLAB in preparation for the days work.
+Roll on a few years into my Ph.D. and the first thing I did most days after switching on my computer was to open MATLAB in preparation for the days work.
 I enjoyed using MATLAB as it made my life easier for reading big data files and doing all my calculations.
 I couldn't have managed without it really.
 But I always had a desire to find something that didn't have a big price tag attached.
 Something similar and familiar feeling but free.